vskpsk/IGCLookup/README.md

-# GlideLog
+# IGC Lookup
-Simple python app for tracking and managing your glider flights
+Simple website made in python to analyze your glider flights!